SleePracer/sleepracer.github.io/assets/md/blueprints.md

 It's my personal opinion that the punishment for missing a checkpoint in Forza Horizon 5 is too big, especially with rewinds being disabled for the Career Mode events.
 The Rules of Play therefore detect whenever the players car is reset, and gives a temporary boost to torque and grip, letting the player catch back up.
-This boost is not big enough to get you back to the place you were, as it also needs to be small enough to not be abuseable, but it's better than nothing.
+This boost is not big enough to get you back to the place you were, as it also needs to be small enough to not be abuseable, but it's better than nothing!

 <div style="margin-top: 37px"></div>